From the Editors of Studies in Legal History (Holly Brewer, Sally Gordon, Michael Lobban, & Reuel Schiller)

 - Outline of Content and Argument: The second section of your proposal should explain the shape of the proposed book in much more detail.
 This section provides the reader with a sense of how the book will flow, and what kinds of materials will be marshaled to sustain the argument(s).
 Take the reader through the chronology and central events of the book, summarizing the major points in narrative form.
 This section also provides an opportunity to explore the historiography in more detail in ways that correspond to where prior work will be addressed in your book.
 In connection with this more detailed explanation of the work, therefore, you are given the opportunity to demonstrate more completely why your approach is fresh, original, and important.
 You will also need to include an annotated outline of the chapters, either at the conclusion of this section, or at the very end of the prospectus.
 This section generally runs about five to seven pages (if included in this section, the annotated outline is generally a page or two, three at most).

 - A note on length, timing and market: This part of your proposal should address issues such as word count, which is the preferred method among publishers for predicting length.
 You should aim for a book that is short enough to be used in a college classroom but long enough to make a significant contribution to the literature.
 We recommend about 110,000-130,000 words including text and notes (which translates into 250-300 printed pages total, including notes).
 Authors will choose whether to place notes at the bottom of the printed page, or at the end.
 In addition, authors may include a bibliography or bibliographic essay.
 You should also consider carefully when you will be ready to submit a complete manuscript to the press.
 It is generally advisable not to be too optimistic, but instead to assess realistically how much time you will need.
-It is acceptable to say something like “the anticipated date of submission is spring 2017.”
+It is acceptable to say something like “the anticipated date of submission is spring 2021.”
 Editors and presses are on the whole ready to grant extensions, especially when they are notified in advance that one or another roadblock has arisen.
 Equally important, throughout the writing period, the editors will be in touch with you, and are happy to respond to drafts.
 Finally, you should discuss here who your potential audience might be.
 What literatures are you engaging–e.g. in addition to legal historians, what groups of law professors and/or historians might be interested?
 Would your book appeal to other disciplines, such as political science or sociology?
 Does it address questions of race or gender that could draw in scholars in fields where those issues are especially salient?
 How would you envision other scholars using the book?
 Would it be suitable for inclusion, say, in an advanced undergraduate class, or in a law school seminar?